Rice-like complexity lower bounds for Boolean and uniform automata networks: Complexity lower bounds for -uniform networks

-Before calling Proposition~\ref{proposition:unifConstruct4}, we setup an apropriate value of $x$ to ensure that the condition of Theorem~\ref{theorem:equivCond} will be verified.
-It is related to the value of $a$ which is the size of the glued part, \emph{i.e.}~$\sigma'_i$ from the Proposition.
-Recall that $\oplus$ merges the ports, of size $k$ in our context.
-Let $\eta$ be a value greater or equal to the maximum coprime power of $q$ for $\{|\sigma'_i|-k \mid i\in\int{s'}\}$, and also greater or equal to $\max\{\log_q(|\sigma'_i|-k) \mid i\in\int{s'}\}$.
+Before calling Proposition~\ref{proposition:unifConstruct4}, we setup an appropriate value of $x$ to ensure that the condition of Theorem~\ref{theorem:equivCond} will be verified.
+It is related to the value of $a$ which is the size of the glued part, \emph{i.e.}~$\tau'_i$ from the Proposition.
+Let $\eta$ be a value greater or equal to the maximum coprime power of $q$ for $\{|\tau'_i| \mid i\in\int{s'}\}$, and also greater or equal to $\max\{\log_q(|\tau'_i|) \mid i\in\int{s'}\}$.